-T 1 Project Name Housing Rehabilitation and Purchase Target Area CDBG ELIGIBLE AREA City-Wide Goals Supported Preserve the City's Housing Stock Needs Addressed Preservation of the City's Housing Stock Funding CDBG: \$125,000 Description The City aims to help preserve the City's housing stock by acquiring and/or rehabilitating housing units.
+1 Project Name Housing Rehabilitation and Purchase Target Area City-Wide Goals Supported Preserve the City's Housing Stock Needs Addressed Preservation of the City's Housing Stock Funding CDBG: \$125,000 Description The City aims to help preserve the City's housing stock by acquiring and/or rehabilitating housing units.
 The units rehabilitated may be owner occupied units or vacant units that are purchased for resale to low- and moderate- income homeowners or rental housing purchased for rehabilitation by nonprofit affordable housing providers.
 The City also plans to assist low- and moderate-income homeowners with home repairs through its Housing Rehabilitation Program.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities It is estimated that at least four low- and moderate-income homeowners will benefit from the proposed activities.
-Location Description These funds will be available city-wide to eligible homeowners and projects.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities It is estimated that at least four low-and moderate-income homeowners will benefit from the proposed activities.
+Location Description It is estimated that at least four low-and moderate-income homeowners will benefit from the proposed activities.
 Planned Activities These funds will be used for the purchase and rehabilitation of housing to income eligible owner or rental households.
-Funding may also be used to provide loans for the rehabilitation of housing occupied by lowand moderate-income homeowners.
-2 Project Name Public Infrastructure and Facility Improvement Target Area CDBG ELIGIBLE AREA Goals Supported Public Infrastructure and Facility Improvements Needs Addressed Public Infrastructure and Facility Improvements Funding CDBG: \$175,000 Description This project involves improvements to public infrastructure and facilities in low- and moderate-income neighborhoods.
-Target Date 6/30/2024
+Funding may also be used to provide loans for the rehabilitation of housing occupied by low- and moderate-income homeowners.
+2 Project Name Public Infrastructure and Facility Improvement Target Area CDBG ELIGIBLE AREA Goals Supported Public Infrastructure and Facility Improvements Needs Addressed Public Infrastructure and Facility Improvements Funding CDBG: \$115,000 Description This project involves improvements to public infrastructure and facilities in low- and moderate-income neighborhoods.
+Target Date 6/30/2025